markround/tiller/README.md

 If no environment is specified, it will default to using "development".
 Prior to version 0.4.0, this used to be "production", but as was quite rightly pointed out, this is a bit scary.
 You can always change the default anyway - see below.

 ## A word about configuration
 Tiller uses YAML for configuration files.
 If you're unfamiliar with YAML, don't worry - it's very easy to pick up.
-A good introduction is here : [https://github.com/Animosity/CraftIRC/wiki/Complete-idiot's-introduction-to-yaml]("Complete idiot's introduction to YAML")
+A good introduction is here : ["Complete idiot's introduction to YAML"](https://github.com/Animosity/CraftIRC/wiki/Complete-idiot's-introduction-to-yaml)

 Prior to Tiller v0.7, configuration was spread out over several files.
 If you had 3 environments (e.g. dev, stage and prod), you'd have a `common.yaml` for main configuration, one yaml file for each of your environments (`dev.yaml`,`stage.yaml` and so on), and possibly more depending on which plugins you'd enabled (`defaults.yaml` etc.)